-If you have suffered food poisoning at a restaurant in Corpus Christi or the Rio Grande Valley, you may have a right to seek compensation from the restaurant or food producer.
+If you have suffered food poisoning at a restaurant in Houston, you may have a right to seek compensation from the restaurant or food producer.

 Food poisoning is a common occurrence at restaurants and diners that do not pay adequate attention to safe food handling.